Lib.ru

 Lib.ru, also known as Maksim Moshkow's Library (Библиотека Максима Мошкова, started to operate in November 1994) is the oldest electronic library in the Russian Internet segment.

 Founded and supported by Maksim Moshkow, it receives contributions mainly from users who send texts they scanned and processed (OCR, proofreading).
 This method of acquisition provides the library a broad and efficient augmentability, though sometimes it adversely affects the quality (errors, omissions).

 The structure of the library includes a section where one can publish his own literary texts ("Samizdat" journal, named after the samizdat of the Soviet era), a project for music publishing ("Music hosting"), a travel notes project ("Foreign countries") and some other sections.

-Maksim Moshkow's Library received several Ru-net Awards, including the National Internet Award (2003).
+Maksim Moshkow's Library received several Ru-net Awards, including the National Intel Internet Award (2003) and Runet Prize.

 The headline on the site Lib.ru says "With support from the Federal Press and Mass Communications Agency".
 According to Moshkow, his project received $35,000 from that organization in September 2005, which indicates some level of government support for the online publishing of in-copyright works.

 Maksim Moshkow's project could be compared to some Wikimedia Foundation projects and is sometimes referred to as Russia's Project Gutenberg.